impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 When we put all the above knowledge together, we see that the first thing this script does is check whether the 'interactive' option is set.
 If it's not, we immediately return out of the script.

 What is the 'interactive' option, you ask?
-[The GNU docs](https://web.archive.org/web/20220727100637/https://www.gnu.org/software/bash/manual/html_node/What-is-an-Interactive-Shell_003f.html) give us an answer:
+[The GNU docs](https://web.archive.org/web/20220727100637/https://www.gnu.org/software/bash/manual/html_node/What-is-an-Interactive-Shell_003f.html){:target="_blank" rel="noopener"} give us an answer:

 ```
 An interactive shell generally reads from and writes to a user's terminal.
 ```

-And StackOverflow [fills in some of the gaps](https://web.archive.org/web/20220423122639/https://unix.stackexchange.com/questions/50665/what-is-the-difference-between-interactive-shells-login-shells-non-login-shell) in the above answer:
+And StackOverflow [fills in some of the gaps](https://web.archive.org/web/20220423122639/https://unix.stackexchange.com/questions/50665/what-is-the-difference-between-interactive-shells-login-shells-non-login-shell){:target="_blank" rel="noopener"} in the above answer:

 ```
 Interactive: As the term implies: Interactive means that the commands are run with user-interaction from keyboard.
 E.g. the shell can prompt the user to enter input.